 The different CC256x chipset can be identified by the LMP Subversion returned by the hci_read_local_version_information command.
 TI also uses a numeric way (AKA) to identify their chipsets.
 The table shows the LMP Subversion and AKA number for the CC256x and the WL18xx series.

-SCO data is routed to the I2S/PCM interface but can be configured with the HCI_VS_Write_SCO_Configuration command.
+SCO data: Routing of SCO data can be configured with the

 Init Scripts.
 In order to use the CC256x chipset an initialization script must be obtained and converted into a C file for use with BTstack.
 For newer revisions, TI provides a main.bts and a ble_add_on.bts that need to be combined.